-In 1984, the company was purchased by the Dun & Bradstreet Company, who ten years later separated out the company’s TV ratings services into a new company, Nielson Media Research.
+In 1984, the company was purchased by the Dun & Bradstreet Company, who ten years later separated out the company’s TV ratings services into a new company, Nielsen Media Research.
 This company was then acquired by Dutch publishing company VNU in 1999.
-In 2001, VNU also acquired the remainder of the AC Nielson Company, and recombined the businesses.
-Following a series of restructures, divestments and a change of ownership, VNU was renamed as The Nielson Company in 2006, and operated as a private company until listing itself on the New York Stock exchange in 2011.
+In 2001, VNU also acquired the remainder of the AC Nielsen Company, and recombined the businesses.
+Following a series of restructures, divestments, and a change of ownership, VNU was renamed as The Nielsen Company in 2006, and operated as a private company until listing itself on the New York Stock exchange in 2011.

-The separation between Nielson’s consumer behavior research and ratings services survives today, with the company structuring itself into two main segments: Buy and Watch.
+The separation between Nielsen’s consumer behavior research and ratings services survives today, with the company structuring itself into two main segments: Buy and Watch.
 The Buy segment includes services for consumer purchasing measurement and analytics, while the Watch segment includes services for media audience measurement and analytics.
-In 2017, the revenue generated by each of the two segments was broadly equal, coming in at 3.23 and 3.34 billion U.S. dollars respectively.
-This figure masks the different growth rates of each segment, however.
-While revenue from the Watch segment has increased by around 18 percent since 2015, Buy segment revenue has declined by four percent over this time.
-Overall, since commencing operation as a private company in 2006, Nielson has seen a year-on-year increase in revenue in all but one year.
+In 2019, the revenue generated by the Buy segment amounted to 3.06 billion U.S. dollars, and that of the Watch segment to 3.44 billion U.S. dollars.
+These figures, however, mask the different growth rates of each segment.
+While revenue from the Watch segment has increased by around 25 percent since 2015, Buy segment revenue has declined by approximately ten percent throughout the same period.